Raja-s-k/amfoss-tasks/README.md

 I can only able solve 2 programs in task-3.
 I persued cs in my higer secondary .
 So , those python basic commands helped to solve those two programs.

+**Task-5**

+ It was a easy task for me as i have watched the C turorial from cs50.
+I used [a online c compiler][1] to find the errors and resolve them .
+Most of the error where resolved by me only and to solve  the rest i used the stackoverflow website.

 **Task-6**

 It seemed to be a big task to eyes .
 So i seeked help of my friend .
 He just guided me how to finish this task .
 Then i viewed some yt videos about flutter and its tools .
 It helped me a lot to finish this task .

+**Task-7**

+I have install go and its utilites .
+I googled for those things ,but it is partially completed task .I cannot able to complete it .

 **Task-8**